j0le/create-process-rust/README.md

 - Multiple space characters are reduced to one.
 - The UNIX-style path `/c/Program\ Files/Git` is converted to the Windows-style path `C:/Program Files/Git`.

-All theses thins are done by git-bash.
+All theses things are done by git-bash.

 If we enter the following into `cmd.exe`: